The Art of Ectoplasm

 The Art of Ectoplasm invites readers to explore the Hamiltons’ research and photographic evidence which has attracted international attention from scholars and artists alike.
 Notable figures like Arthur Conan Doyle participated in the Hamilton family’s séances, and their investigations garnered support among the psychical scientific community, including renowned physicist Oliver Lodge, the inventor of wireless telegraphy.
 In the century since their creation, the Hamilton photographs (now housed at the University of Manitoba) have continued to perplex and inspire as the subject of academic study, comedic parody, and artistic and cinematic renderings.

-This fascinating collection reflects on the history and legacy of the startling and otherworldly images found in the Hamilton Family archive.
+This fascinating collection reflects on the history and legacy of the startling and uncanny images found in the Hamilton Family archive.
 As contemporary society continues to feel the effects of the COVID-19 pandemic, The Art of Ectoplasm offers a compelling look at a chapter in social history not entirely unlike our own.

 The first dedicated essay collection on a wholly unique and highly significant Canadian psychical research archive.
 I have no doubt that the volume will inspire a new generation of artists, academics, local historians, and paranormal researchers.